flagman/grpc-load-balancer/README.md

 - Forward connections from clients to gRPC servers.
 - Use Prometheus metrics to select the best server to handle a request.
-- Configure and manage gRPC servers and clients using environment variables.
+- Configure and manage gRPC server finder using environment variables.

 ## Installation